RBEGamer/em2soft/src/tablet_ui_server/README.md

 # FEATURES
 * simple NodeJS server with SocketIO Support
 * visulize different ROS topics to show all important loco information
+* !its only to show loco information and has no control functions!

 # SETUP
 You can find a `config.json` file in this directory to setup this tablet ui.